New Applicant: Canadian Educated

 - CAOT offers the Trial Occupational Therapy Exam Manual (TOTEM) and the Trial Occupational Therapy Exam (TOTE) to assist exam candidates with preparation for the exam.

 - A copy of your exam result or certificate is required as evidence that you have successfully completed the exam.
-Documentation may be uploaded with your application as a PDF.

 - If you have not successfully completed the examination you must provide proof that you are scheduled to write in the next sitting.
-If you intend to practice prior to receiving your exam results, you must also include a sponsorship form with your application.
+If you intend to practice prior to receiving your exam results, you must also include a Mentorship form with your application.

 You cannot begin working as an Occupational Therapist in Newfoundsland & Labrador until you have received notice from the Board that your application has been approved.